-“The Oregon Cattlemen’s Association is the only organization that speaks specifically for the beef industry’s issues and concerns and it’s important those who are involved in the industry support it.
+“The Oregon Cattlemen’s Association is the only organization that speaks specifically for the beef industry’s issues and concerns and it’s important to those who are involved in the industry that support it.
 I believe the best way to contribute is to participate.”

-– Andy VanderPlaat, District 3 Vice President
+– Andy VanderPlaat, OCA Treasurer

 This committee seeks to encourage animal husbandry practices within Oregon that will prevent, control, and eliminate animal diseases and pests.
 The committee supports and encourages research in cattle health diseases as well as the use of drugs and health aids to control these diseases.
 The committee seeks to ensure that decisions concerning the use of disease control substances are made on the basis of economic and scientific facts.